cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

 The ``slurm_cluster`` hosts do not share a file system with the scheduler, therefore ``slurm_cluster`` is a remote platform.
-As the ``install target`` setting for each platform has been omitted, this will default to the platform name.
+As the ``install target`` setting for this platform has been omitted, this will default to the platform name.
 Cylc will initiate a remote installation, to transfer required files to ``slurm_cluster`` which will commence before job submission for the first job